ooga/grunt-alloy-theme-switcher/README.md

 ##  Thanks

-* [Tony Luka Savage](http://github.com/tonylukasavage) for creating the Tiapp.xml module
+* [Tony Luka Savage](http://github.com/tonylukasavage) for the tiapp.xml
 * [Fokke Zandbergen](http://github.com/fokkeZB) for the ti-i18n
+* [Jason Kneen] https://github.com/jasonkneen for tich and tith which inspired the tiapp.xml settings part and the theme select task

 ## Release History
 _(Nothing yet)_